intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/index.rst

         **Get Started**
         ^^^

-        Documents in these sections helps you getting started quickly with Orca.
+        Documents in these sections helps you get started quickly with Orca.

         +++
         :bdg-link:`Orca in 5 minutes <./Overview/orca.html>` |